wustlcse/FAQ/docs/index.md

 For example, a student majoring in Math may take MA 310 as a requirement of their Math studies.
 Many CSE degrees require either MA 310 or CSE 240 to ensure our students have experience with Discrete Math and proof techniques.
 We usually "waive" the requirement for students who have taken MA 310.
 They clearly have completed coursework needed for our degree and the waiver allows the MA 310 credit be used by the Math degree rather than being rejected due to double counting rules.

 <span class="tag-links">[#academia](#academia) [#courses](#courses) [#double_counting](#double_counting) [#requirements](#requirements) [#undergraduate](#undergraduate)</span>

 ---
+## Degree requirements have changed since I started.
+Am I required or allowed to the new requirements? {#degree-requirements-have-changed-since-i-started--am-i-required-or-allowed-to-the-new-requirements}

+<span class="discussion-link"><a href="https://github.com//wustlcse/FAQ/discussions/6">Discussions View</a></span>

+By default, degree requirements are based on the year you started that degree (see [here](https://bulletin.wustl.edu/about/editions/).
+The year you start is referred to as your "catalog year".
+Requirements for the **current year**  are listed in the [Bulletin](https://bulletin.wustl.edu/).
+You can browse prior years at [https://bulletin.wustl.edu/about/prior/](https://bulletin.wustl.edu/about/prior/).

+Degree audits ([WUAchieve](https://registrar.wustl.edu/wuachieve/)) will use the year you added a degree.
+You can also run a "What If" report to see how well you comply with other years.
+It's not possible to mix-and-match rules from different years, but the School of Engineering generally does allow students to request changes to **newer** catalog years.
+If updates to the requirements seem to be beneficial to you, contact your advisors (both faculty and four-year) to review the situation.
+If the consensus is that a newer catalog year is beneficial, contact either [Undergraduate Student Services](https://engineering.wustl.edu/offices-services/student-services/undergraduate-student-services/index.html) or [Graduate Student Services](https://engineering.wustl.edu/offices-services/student-services/graduate-student-services/index.html) to request a change (in some cases advisors may contact relevant parties on your behalf).

+<span class="tag-links">[#degree](#degree) [#graduate](#graduate) [#requirements](#requirements) [#undergraduate](#undergraduate)</span>

+---
 ## Do I need any computer science background to succeed in CSE131? {#do-i-need-any-computer-science-background-to-succeed-in-cse}